Medical Services Plan of B.C.

 - The MSP premium rate for two adults is twice the amount of the single adult rate.

 - Full Regular Premium Assistance is available to those whose adjusted net income is $24,000 or less (an increase from the current $22,000).

 - Premium Assistance is available to those whose adjusted net income is up to $42,000 (an increase from the current $30,000).

 - You can view the 2017 premium rates on the MSP Premiums page.

 If you have already completed an application and are currently receiving Regular Premium Assistance, you do not need to apply again.
 Applications for Regular Premium Assistance include a declaration of consent for Health Insurance BC to verify annual income with the Canada Revenue Agency.
 If you submitted a signed and completed application form and are currently receiving Regular Premium Assistance, you do not need to re-apply.
 We will assess your eligibility and adjust your premium rate accordingly as of Jan.
 1, 2017.

 If you have not yet applied for Regular Premium Assistance, use the premium assistance eligibility calculator to determine whether you might be eligible.
 The online eligibility calculator allows you to assess your eligibility for Regular Premium Assistance based on your net income and allowable deductions.
 Complete the online form and follow the instructions based on your calculated income.

-If you believe you are eligible for assistance for 2016 based on the eligibility calculator, complete, sign and submit an Application for Regular Premium Assistance.
+If you believe you are eligible for assistance based on the eligibility calculator, complete, sign and submit an Application for Regular Premium Assistance.
 You can apply for assistance using the Application for Regular Premium Assistance (HLTH 119).
 Make sure your application is complete and signed before submitting it to Health Insurance BC.
 Submitting an incomplete or unsigned form will delay the processing of your application.